Datavorous/particles/README.md

 ![Demo](https://raw.githubusercontent.com/Datavorous/particles/main/media/Untitled%2028_720p.gif)
 <br>
 ## Example
 Take a look below.
-This is how you can make it work
+You need to provide these parameters at first.
+It'll be better if you check out the ```particles/main.py``` file
 <br>
 ```python
 myParticles = Particles(